Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 2. Trying to Tackle Too Many Miles

-And take note on how long (hours) it takes you to complete your full day of backpacking so you can start to get a good idea of how long it takes you to travel with a weighted pack.
+And take note on how long (in hours) it takes you to complete your full day of backpacking so you can start to get a good idea of how long it takes you to travel with a weighted pack.
 Ideally, you will have an idea of this before you hit the trails.

 3. Planning Your Daily Mileage Without Considering Elevation Gain